rmsrosa/UnitfulAssets.jl/README.md

 1. Maybe join all tools to read the exchange market from web sources in a single function, with the market source given as an argument, instead of having one function for each.

-1. Add further tests.

 1. Add Documentation.

 ## Related packages

 After I started writing this package, I found out about [bhgomes/UnitfulCurrency.jl](https://github.com/bhgomes/UnitfulCurrency.jl), which, however, has been archived for unknown reasons.

-Based on `bhgomes/UnitfulCurrency`, I modified my initial approach of currency pairs to be `("EUR", "USD")`, instead of a six-length string `"EURUSD"`, for instance.
+Based on `bhgomes/UnitfulCurrency`, I modified my initial approach of currency pairs to be `Rate("EUR", "USD")`, instead of a six-length string `"EURUSD"`, for instance.

 `bhgomes/UnifulCurrency`, however, has a single dimension for all currencies, which has the side-effect of allowing to `uconvert` different quantities without an exchange market rate, on a one-to-one bases.
 Moreover, all currencies are reference units for the same dimension, which might have further side-effects, although I am not sure.